esphome/esphome-devices/src/docs/devices/Tuya-DY-RQ400A-Combustible-Gas-Alarm/index.md

   - platform: "tuya"
     name: "Alarm Period"
     number_datapoint: 3
-    # How much time will the alarm will continue to be active
+    # How much time will the alarm continue to be active
     # after detecting a gas level above the threshold.
     min_value: 0
     max_value: 180